rT0mmy/Event/README.md

 Event allows easy and blazing fast setup of custom scriptevents, does not require any external dependencies.
 Straightforward and beginner friendly syntax that is suitable for everyone.

+Why use Event over Maids?:
+Event provides both the creation of BindableEvents and automatic cleanup on removal.
+Event also allows for direct connection of RBXScriptSignal(s).

 <br><br><br><br>

 ## API